-While there’s no place like the Mercedes-Benz Superdome on game day, tailgating in this great city is a party all its own.
+While there’s no place like the Caesars Superdome on game day, tailgating in this great city is a party all its own.
 If you can't make it to the game, here are some places you can go to watch the Saints where fun groups of people gather and enjoy the outdoors and New Orleans’ famous conviviality.

 This 60,000-square-foot outdoor plaza right outside the Superdome can accommodate as many as 8,000 fans.
 During home games, you can view the action on large-screen TVs, get your fill of great food and beverages from some of New Orleans' most renowned restaurants and caterers, and enjoy convenient bathroom access.
 There are even live, pre-game concerts.
 There are two clubs right off Champions Square with food and drink specials in a more relaxed atmosphere.